hypervel/hypervel.org/docs/docs/structure.md

 ### The Notifications Directory

-This directory does not exist by default.
+This directory does not exist by default, but will be created for you if you execute the `make:notification` Artisan command.
 The `Notifications` directory contains all of the "transactional" [notifications](/docs/notifications) that are sent by your application, such as simple notifications about events that happen within your application.
 Laravel's notification feature abstracts sending notifications over a variety of drivers such as email, Slack, SMS, or stored in a database.

-> `make:notification` command is not supported yet.

 ### The Policies Directory

-This directory does not exist by default.
+This directory does not exist by default, but will be created for you if you execute the `make:policy` Artisan command.
 The `Policies` directory contains the [authorization policy classes](/docs/authorization) for your application.
 Policies are used to determine if a user can perform a given action against a resource.

-> `make:policy` command is not supported yet.

 ### The Providers Directory